-Steps Coalition is part of a regional Gulf wide coalition working to build the capacity of environmental justice leadership in frontline communities impacted by oil-chemical pollution.
-The Toxic Trespass Program was designed by ALERT Project in partnership with frontline communities.
+Steps Coalition is part of a regional Gulf wide coalition working together to build the capacity of environmental justice leadership in frontline communities impacted by oil-chemical air pollution.
+The Cherokee Concerned Citizens, was designed by ALERT Project in partnership with frontline communities.
 Residents of Cherokee subdivision in Pascagoula are the first on the Mississippi Gulf Coast to participate in the program.

 Citizens are taking matters into their own hands to protect their health